Chen Yufei: 2017

-She reached the final of the 2017 Swiss Open Grand Prix Gold and had to settle for second best after losing to the same opponent whom she defeated in Macau Open final in 2016, Chen Xiaoxin.
+In 2017, Chen reached the final of the Swiss Open and had to settle for second best after losing to the same opponent whom she defeated in Macau Open final in 2016, Chen Xiaoxin.
 In the 2017 BWF World Championships, the 19-year-old Chen participated as the 9th seed in the tournament.
 After defeating Pai Yu-po, the lower ranked Chinese Taipei's player in the first round, she set her meeting with the top seeded Akane Yamaguchi.
 She bulldozed her way through with the 21–18, 21–19 victory and stunned the world.
-This was not over yet, in the quarter-final, she defeated another higher seeded player, the former world champion Ratchanok Intanon in 3 games & assured herself of first ever medal in this elite event.
-However, in the semifinal, she lost to P. V. Sindhu and had to satisfy herself with the bronze medal.
-With her strong performances, she got a ticket to contest in the year-ending 2017 BWF Super Series Finals.
+This was not over yet, in the quarter-final, she defeated another higher seeded player, the former world champion Ratchanok Intanon in 3 games and assured herself of first ever medal in this elite event.
+However, in the semi-final, she lost to P. V. Sindhu and had to satisfy herself with the bronze medal.
+With her strong performances, she got a ticket to contest in the year-ending Dubai World Superseries Finals.
 In the group stage, she lost to Tai Tzu-ying (1–2) but won against Sung Ji-hyun (2–0) & Ratchanok Intanon (2–1) which meant she could confirm her place in the semifinal.
 But again, in the semi-finals, she lost to P. V. Sindhu in straight games.